opencv/opencv/modules/core/doc/intro.markdown

 of the loop body since all the next video frames have the same resolution.
 If you somehow change the video resolution, the arrays are automatically reallocated.

-The key component of this technology is the Mat::create method.
+The key component of this technology is the cv::Mat::create method.
 It takes the desired array size and type.
 If the array already has the specified size and type, the method does nothing.
 Otherwise, it releases the previously allocated data, if any (this part involves decrementing the reference counter and comparing it with zero), and then allocates a new buffer of the required size.
-Most functions call the Mat::create method for each output array, and so the automatic output data allocation is implemented.
+Most functions call the cv::Mat::create method for each output array, and so the automatic output data allocation is implemented.

 Some notable exceptions from this scheme are cv::mixChannels, cv::RNG::fill, and a few other